-This document provides information to potential SALT proposers that will assist in making their Phase 1 & 2 proposals for 2019 Semester 2 (1 November 2019 - 30 March 2020).
-It summarizes the essential features for new users, the latest instrument status, and changes from previous semesters.
+This document provides information to potential SALT proposers that will assist in making their Phase 1 & 2 proposals for 2020 Semester 1 (1 May 2020 - 31 October 2020).
+It summarizes the essential features for new users, the last instrument status, and changes from previous semesters.
 It incorporates the latest experiences from SALT Astronomy Operations regarding telescope and instrument performance.
 The instrument simulator tools have been updated to reflect the current situation.
 The document also includes proposal policies and related information.
 The SALT website should be consulted from time to time for further updates.
-The Phase 1 proposal deadline is 31 July 2019 at 16:00 UT.
-The Phase 2 proposal deadline is 16 October 2019 at 16:00 UT.
+The Phase 1 proposal deadline is 29 January 2020 at 16:00 UT.
+The Phase 2 proposal deadline is 15 April 2020 at 16:00 UT.